 Her sisters are as smart as she is.

-2. Comparisons of equality with the formula “tanto como”
+Comparisons with “tanto como”

 María lee tanto como Ana.